parvathyslal/Digital_Habit_Garden/README.md

 # Digital_Habit_Garden
-Developed Digital Habit Garden, an interactive habit tracking website where daily habits help grow a virtual garden.
-Built using HTML, CSS, JavaScript, and React components with animated themes, streak tracking, focus timers, and a responsive modern UI.
+Developed Digital Habit Garden, an interactive habit tracking website where users grow a virtual garden by completing daily habits.
+The project features animated themes, streak tracking, focus timers, and a responsive modern UI using HTML, CSS, and JavaScript.